SolveniteOP/Basic-Cryptography/README.md

 Prerequisites
 This project requires Python 3.x to run.
 You can download Python from the official website.

-Example
+## Example
 Example of Base64 encoding/decoding:

-yaml
-Copy code
 Enter the data: HelloWorld
 Base64 Encoded: SGVsbG9Xb3JsZA==
 Base64 Decoded: HelloWorld
 Contribution
-Feel free to fork this project and submit pull requests if you want to contribute new features or improve the code.
+If you want to contribute new features or improve the code, feel free to fork this project and submit pull requests.

 Fork the project.
 Create your feature branch: git checkout -b feature/AmazingFeature Commit your changes: git commit -m 'Add some amazing feature' Push to the branch: git push origin feature/AmazingFeature Open a pull request.

-License
+# License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.